davervw/hires-vic-20/README.md

 # Hi-Res BASIC Extensions for Commodore Vic-20 #

 I added commands to Commodore Vic-20 BASIC via software extensions written in 6502 Assembly.
 This is an original work leveraging my [HIRES for C64](https://github.com/davervw/hires-c64).
+REQUIRES 8K expansion at $2000, and 8K expansion at $A000.

 <details>
 <summary>Command syntax</summary>